 You could claim that your country’s tank is better than another’s because it is mechanically reliable, easily air dropped, appropriately armed, intelligently armoured, fuel efficient, and can be counted on to be where it needs to be supporting the infantry in their fight mostly against other infantry.
 However, that doesn’t have quite the same ring as “my country’s tank is better than yours because mine has a FUCKING HUGE COCK CANNON and FUCKING LOTS OF MUSCLES ARMOUR and if the two of them were facing each other on a featureless plain at five kilometers distance with absolutely no infantry, artillery, aircraft, or anything else complicating the issue, then your tanks tiny, soft, flaccid cock cannon would barely penetrate two inches against my tank, TWO INCHES LOSER, meanwhile my tank’s THICK, GIRTHY dick cannon would get BALLS DEEP inside the UNPROTECTED PUSSY ARMOUR of your WEAK, FEMININE TANK, and you will be greatly humiliated.”

 This is basically the level of analysis that we’re dealing with here.
 A bunch of imbeciles using tanks as dick substitutes insisting that we give them comically oversized cannons that serve no real purpose other than to perhaps penetrate the frontal armour of another massively oversized tank.
-Then throwing a comical amounts of armour to theoretically stop another tanks cannon from the front.
+Then throwing on comical amounts of armour to theoretically stop another tanks cannon from the front.
 Tanks are a symbol of our nation’s pride and fighting prowess, therefore we must pretend that ours is an indestructible superweapon that shoots tactical nukes.

 The real purpose of tanks is to be precise, direct fire artillery that can spot and destroy enemy targets, mainly infantry, and are capable of achieving this because they’re not twenty kilometers away with multiple hills and trees in the way.
 If we didn’t have tanks, we would need to go back to towing around howitzers in direct, line of sight to the enemy, spending a few minutes setting them up, then finally putting a few rounds into the guys who already shot us to death.